nemanja-stanarevic/intro-to-rp/intro-to-rp.md

 Can we do better?
 Can we combine the simplicity of synchronous code with the efficiency of the asynchronous approach?
-It turns out we can. `Future` abstraction allows us express the effect of latency in asynchronous computation, encapsulate event-handling code, and use higher-order functions, such as map, reduce, and filter, to compose clean, readable, asynchronous code.
+It turns out we can. `Future` abstraction allows us to express the effect of latency in asynchronous computation, encapsulate event-handling code, and use higher-order functions, such as map, reduce, and filter, to compose clean, readable, asynchronous code.